-- Be an undergraduate at a U.S. university or college who, by reason of their culture, class, race, ethnicity, background, and life experiences, would add diversity to our Stanford graduate programs in the Earth, Energy & Environmental Sciences.
-We especially encourage applications from African Americans, Hispanic/Latino Americans, Native Americans, Asian Americans, Pacific Islanders, and first-generation college students.
-NOTE: Students who have recently graduated from college will be considered and should apply.
+- Be an undergraduate at a U.S. university or college who, by reason of their culture, class, race, ethnicity, background, and life experiences, would add diversity to our Stanford Earth, Energy & Environmental Sciences research community.
+We especially encourage applications from traditionally underrepresented groups, including African Americans, Hispanic/Latino Americans, Native Americans, Pacific Islander Americans, and first-generation college students.

 - Applicants must be in good academic standing with a GPA of 3.3 or better in their STEM courses (we also consider students with GPAs that come close to that threshold).